 Hypnosis has been used for thousands of years for treatment and healing of various problems.
 Although it has been called by many other names, many practices evoked in people are what we understand now as hypnosis.
 Elaborate rituals induce the deep concentration of mind that we now recognize as a hallmark of hypnosis.
 In this state a suggestion would be delivered to bring relief.

+While hypnosis has attracted some of the greatest minds in the history of psychology, we did not understand the nature of hypnosis as a brain based phenomenon until recent decades.
+Because of this, many misunderstandings, myths, and superstitions - all errors - about hypnosis persist.
 The history of hypnosis reveals to us some of how the myths about hypnosis developed.
 Early practitioners realized they were doing something that worked, but did not understand why.
 They developed theories based on their world view and limited information.
 Their understanding of hypnosis changed as belief systems and science changed.
 For better or worse, popular understandings of hypnosis lag because of the time it takes for information to flow from scientists to lay audiences.

 1770’s—Father Gassner and Franz Mesmer.
 The history of modern hypnosis has roots in Switzerland.
 In 1770, a Catholic priest named Father Gassner who began to practice faith healing.
 The prevailing understanding of mental illness during that time was based in a belief in witchcraft and demon possession.
 Father Gassner had a great advantage in inducing a hypnotic trance.
 His parishioners believed him to be God’s representative on earth.
 He enacted elaborate rituals in a dimmed cathedral, circling the supplicant with a diamond studded cross as he spoke quietly in Latin – the language of faith.
 Most of his subjects would enter a trance in as little as 7 seconds.
 Those who were more difficult to hypnotize would go instantly into hypnosis when he touched their heads with the cross.
 Grassner was the first to use a quiet, sleep like state for hypnosis, unlike the Mesmers who often induced more physically dramatic states such as shaking.